Logging to elmah.io from ASP.NET Core

 Configuring API key and log ID in options

-If you have different environments (everyone have a least localhost and production), you should consider adding the API key and log ID in your appsettings.json
+If you have different environments (everyone has a least localhost and production), you should consider adding the API key and log ID in your appsettings.json

 file: